abeakkas/ipho-unofficial.org/src/README.md

 # Source code
-Run main.py to build the project:
+Run main.py from src to build the project:
 ```
 python3 -B main.py
 ```